SaminSarker05/ToTheMoon/README.md

 5/27

 Taee - Assisted Samin in class with developing the candles.

+Samin - Finished candle stick class and successfully displayed candles with different colors and lengths corresponding to data.